 So if these articles are true, why do I love my open workplace?
 Why are companies still building out new offices with open floor plans?
 For lack of a better buzz-word phrase: let’s dig into it.

-These recent open-office articles, including those in Entrepreneur, The Washington Post, Fast Company, TechCrunch, Inc., and many other outlets, all stemmed from this one study published in July 2018.
+These open-office articles, including those in Entrepreneur, The Washington Post, Fast Company, TechCrunch, Inc., and many other outlets, all stemmed from this one study published in July 2018.
 It’s long, funded by Harvard, and even has an abstract.
 So it must be a credible reference, right?

 Maybe not.
 Here’s the basic approach to this study: